istio/cni/README.md

 1. Create Istio CNI installation manifest--either manually or via Helm:
    1. (Manual Option) Modify [istio-cni.yaml](deployments/kubernetes/install/manifests/istio-cni.yaml)
-      1. set `CNI_CONF_NAME` to the filename for your k8s cluster's CNI config file in `/etc/cni/net.d`
+      1. Set `CNI_CONF_NAME` to the filename for your k8s cluster's CNI config file in `/etc/cni/net.d`
-      1. set `exclude_namespaces` to include the namespace the Istio control-plane is installed in
+      1. Set `exclude_namespaces` to include the namespace the Istio control-plane is installed in
-      1. set `cni_bin_dir` to your kubernetes install's CNI bin location (the value of kubelet's `--cni-bin-dir`)
+      1. Set `cni_bin_dir` to your kubernetes install's CNI bin location (the value of kubelet's `--cni-bin-dir`)
-         1. default is `/opt/cni/bin`
+         1. Default is `/opt/cni/bin`

    1. (Helm Option) Construct a `helm template` or `helm install` command for your Kubernetes environment